The Defense Mechanism Of Regression In Psychology According To Sigmund Freud

 Fortunately, there are yoga practices that can fit almost any lifestyle you want.
 There are yoga practices for those looking for vigorous workouts, and there are practices for those who only have brief amounts of time.
 Whichever you choose, yoga can be a great way to build a more effective means of handling the stress that could cause you to regress.

-Learn more about regression from a professional therapist
+Learn more about regression in psychology from a mental health professional

 Regression in psychology can be a tricky subject to discuss as the behavior we all exhibit during childhood won't be a comical thumb sucking or wetting the bed.
 The effects of regression can be much more subtle.
 Chewing nails or pulling out hair can be a simple coping method that is also an example of regression.